From Threats to Action

 Each fix is small.
 What made them findable wasn't cleverness at the fix stage - it was systematically asking the STRIDE questions at every boundary in Phase 2, instead of relying on a scan or a hunch to happen to point at the same spot.

-The reverse gap matters too: code review reads the code you wrote and rarely questions why a component exists at all or whether a boundary was drawn correctly in the first place, since by the time there's a diff to review, the architecture is already a given.
+The reverse gap matters too: code review reads the code you wrote and rarely questions why a component exists at all or whether a boundary was drawn correctly, since by the time there's a diff to review, the architecture is already a given.
 A threat model happens earlier and asks a different question - not "is this code correct" but "is this design missing a check somewhere."
 Run both.
-Neither substitutes for the other, and neither substitutes for actually testing the running system.
+Neither substitutes for the other, or for testing the running system.

 Treat a threat model as a living document, not a one-time exercise.
 Re-run STRIDE against new boundaries whenever the diagram changes - a new integration, a new endpoint that crosses an existing boundary in a new way, a new "internal" service that turns out not to be as internal as assumed.